More than 10 years ago, venture capitalist Marc Andreessen predicted software would eat the world.

 According to Bessemer’s Cloud Industry Update for 2020, cloud-based software will account for a majority of all software globally within the next five years, and the vast majority of all software — over 75% — within this decade.

 Other data confirms this explosion in cloud-based SaaS software.
-In fact, according to our Zylo 2020 Benchmarks Report, SaaS spending grew by 14% from 2019 to 2020.
-Similarly, Gartner predicts global SaaS spending to surpass $140 billion by 2022, a 16% increase from 2020, thanks in part to an assist from the COVID-19 pandemic forcing many organizations to pivot to remote work.
+In fact, Gartner predicts global SaaS spend will grow up to $195 billion – up from $167 billion in 2022, thanks in part to an assist from the COVID-19 pandemic forcing many organizations to pivot to remote work.

 Bottom line: SaaS is an unstoppable force.
 It’s growing exponentially.
 It’s the future.
 Is your software asset management system keeping up?
 Now’s the time to get the ball rolling and establish the needed processes to effectively manage this ever-growing aspect of tech while keeping your software spending in check.